 Includes SIM cards sold specifically to be used with or between machines in, for example, energy consumption meters, cars and surveillance cameras.
 M2M SIM cards per capita is highest in Sweden, followed by Norway.
-The high number for Sweden is due to early market entry and customers abroad using Swedish SIM cards via extraterritorial roaming.
+The 2018 figure for Sweden is based the estimated number of M2M SIM cards used within the country.
+No corresponding estimates are available for previous years.